abs0/DataWedge-Flutter-Demo/README.md

-This is a copy of darryncampbell's repo, updated to work with flutter 3.13.8 and recent AndroidStudio.
-Tested on TC26
+*This is a copy of darryncampbell's repo, updated to work with flutter 3.35.4, recent AndroidStudio and the RECEIVER_EXPORTED changes in Android 14+.*

+Tested on Zebra TC25, TC26 and TC27

 *Please be aware that this application / sample is provided as-is for demonstration purposes without any guarantee of support*
 =========================================================